scarletbright/avalanche-docs/docs/v1.0/en/faq/faq.md

 ### What's up with the new wallet?

-Avalanche's [Web Wallet](https://wallet.avax.network) is an HD Wallet (hierachical deterministic) based on the BIP 32, 39 and 44 standards.
+Avalanche's [Web Wallet](https://wallet.avax.network) is an HD Wallet (hierarchical deterministic) based on the BIP 32, 39 and 44 standards.
 It follows industry best practices for security, wallet interoperability and hardware wallet integration.

 ### When hardware wallet integration?